kirra-docs

 4. Click Apply

-Note: The Three.js CSG engine works best on closed, manifold solids.
-For open surfaces, use the Original Kirra Surface Boolean or the Trimesh-Boolean Tool.
+Note: The Solid Boolean (CSG) engine works best on closed, manifold solids.
+For open surfaces, use the Trimesh Boolean tool.

 See Surface Boolean & CSG for the full reference.